-We kick off our Nairobi to Johannesburg tour with a three night camping excursion to the Serengeti National Park in Tanzania.
+We kick off our Nairobi to Johannesburg tour with our excursion to the Serengeti National Park in Tanzania.
 This area has one of the most densely inhabited large animal populations in Africa.
 After an epic game viewing experience we take you to the paradisiacal beaches of Zanzibar Island.
 You will have ample opportunity to create some island memories.
 Rent a scooter and explore the many attractions on offer, go Scuba Diving or simply relax on the beach and soak up the sun.
 Leaving the coast behind us we travel inland and make our way to Mikumi.
 Mikumi National Park ranks as the fourth largest park in Tanzania!
 We then adventure South to relax on the shores of Lake Malawi and then travel onwards to the hidden gem of South Luangwa National Park.
 Victoria Falls in Zimbabwe will astound you with the amount of adventure activities on offer, take some time to explore it’s sights and sounds.
 Leaving Zimbabwe, we make our way to Chobe National Park and then on to Botswana’s Okavango Delta where we will navigate the waterways on local dugout canoes, more commonly known as mokoros.
 Before ending our tour in Johannesburg we go on a guided walk with a San guide.

 Pre & Post Tour Accommodation